polytope-labs/ismp/req_res_handling.md

 To handle incoming request messages, the consensus client and state machine are validated using the algorithm described in the previous section.
-The request timeout is also verified to ensure the request has not expired.
+The request timeout is verified to ensure the request has not expired.
 The proof is verified and the router is called to dispatch the requests to the destination modules.
 A receipt of this request is stored to prevent any duplicate from being handled in the future.